Selubi/selubi.github.io/docs/linux/service.md

 #### General

 - `systemctl list-unit-files` - Lists all available units and show if they are enabled.
 Pass the option `--type=TYPE` to only show units of `TYPE` type.
-- `systemctl list-unit` - Lists all active units.
+- `systemctl list-units` - Lists all active units.
 Pass the option `--type=TYPE` to only show units of `TYPE` type.
 - `systemctl reboot` - Reboot the system.
 Same effect as `systemctl isolate reboot.target`
 - `systemctl poweroff` - Power off the system.
 Same effect as `systemctl isolate shutdown.target`
 - `systemctl suspend` - Sleeps the system.
-Data in memory is as is.
+Data in memory is saved as is.
 - `systemctl hibernate` - Hibernates the system.
 Data in memory is moved to disk.
 - `systemctl rescue` - Puts the system in rescue mode (similar to "safe mode" on Windows).
 Same effect as `systemctl isolate rescue.target`